borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

 tests don't run by default when running `tox`, because they're relatively slow and depend on containers for runtime dependencies.
-These tests do run on the continuous integration (CI) server, and running them on your developer machine is the closest thing to CI-test parity.
+These tests do run on the continuous integration (CI) server, and running them on your developer machine is the closest thing to dev-CI parity.

 If you would like to run the full test suite, first install Docker (or Podman;
 see below) and [Docker Compose](https://docs.docker.com/compose/install/).